skellis46/slipbox/technology is skillful activity.md

 _questions & thoughts:_

 - to return to etymology (e.g. technē) is always a tricky proposition.
 This is because our use of language changes.
 We no longer think of technology as a skillful activity.
 That premise doesn't hold in how we use the term _technology_.
 When we say "technology" we mean something beyond ourselves used to make doing something easier.
 But his point about technologies never being static is important -- that they make problems as they solve them.
-They are deeply connected to thinking and practice. #moving-camera-bodies
+They are deeply connected to thinking and practice.
+See [[moving camera bodies]]

 ---